 The Arch Sleepyhead of the Holy Roman Empire

 All Earth is Subordinate to Austria is a big statement for a city gate, but it was the motto of Frederick III.
-Born in 1415, Frederick became King of Germany in 1440, Holy Roman Emperor in 1452 and was the first Habsburg Emperor.
+Born in 1415, Frederick became King of Germany in 1440.
+He became Holy Roman Emperor in 1452 and was also the first Habsburg Emperor.

 For some reason, (presumably because he was slow in the decision-making department) he was known as Erzschlafmütze, which means Arch Sleepyhead of the Holy Roman Empire.